Here’s the link: http://smarturl.it/inspectorkirby1

 ‘Yes, perfect.
 Thanks, Shirley.’

 Kirby liked WPC Shirley Barker.
 She was good with people.
-They seemed to trust her and she knew how to ask the right questions.
+They trusted her and she knew how to ask the right questions.
 She also knew how to use her policing brain.
 Not a collection of attributes one always found in the average copper.
 He looked up.
 John Cooper was staring out of his sixth-floor window, no doubt wondering where his daughter was.
 Kirby wondered where she was too.
 He was happy that Cooper was genuine.
-But Sarah’s mother, Marianne, on the other hand was a loose end and he didn’t like loose ends.
+Sarah’s mother, Marianne, on the other hand was a loose end and he didn’t like loose ends.
 And despite what Cooper said, what girl wouldn’t be interested in her mother?
 Or, for that matter, what mother wouldn’t be interested in her daughter?

 Thanks for reading the opening chapters to Inspector Kirby and Harold Longcoat – A Northumbrian Mystery.
 For more follow this Amazon link